Hsin-Hung/MPC-framework/README.md

-## Instructions for running exp-equalit to generate Timing Plot
+## Instructions for running exp-equality to generate Timing Plot

 # These are the instructions for running exp-equality #3 with the sockets version of Secrecy